Jason Statham vs The Rock. Which one catches your fancy?

 What is a Ripped Body?

-Ripped, shredded, peeled, grainy, so many descriptions, and yet only two words to actually describe these – fat-free.
+Ripped, shredded, peeled, grainy, so many descriptions, and yet only three words to actually describe these – nearly fat-free.
 Being ripped is something that requires a great amount of input and pain tolerance, and definitely isn’t for everyone.

 Some people are naturally going to be leaner, while for others it may be harder.